Puerto Ricans in World War I: "The Odenwald incident", 1915 – USA's first shot fired in World War I

-Marxuach's actions became an international incident when the German Government accused the United States Government of the holding the Odenwald illegally against its will without firing the customary warning shot as required by international law.
-The United States Government responded that the official report of the United States War Department made by the commander of the fortress of El Morro Castle, Lt.
-Col. Burnham, made it clear that only warning shots were made and that none were aimed at the Odenwald.
-Eventually, the Odenwald was refitted and renamed SS Newport by the U.S. Government and assigned to the U.S. Shipping Board, where it served until 1924 when it was retired.
-In 1917 the Germans resumed submarine attacks, knowing that it would lead to America's entry into the war.
+Marxuach's actions became an international incident when the German Government accused the United States Government of the holding Odenwald illegally against her will, and not firing a blank warning shot as required by international law.
+The United States Government responded that the official report of the United States War Department made by the commandant of El Morro, Lt.
+Col. Burnham, claimed that only warning shots were made and that none was aimed at Odenwald.
+Odenwald was renamed Newport News by the US Government and commissioned into the United States Navy, where it served until 1925, when it was retired.
+In 1917 Germany resumed submarine attacks, knowing that it would lead to the US entering the war.